Pedagogical Centre of Xàtiva: Architecture

 The building of the House of Education consists of ground floor and two floors, leaving the north and together with the front door in a tower inside the stairwell that articulated the building of the former parish Santa Tecla in order to attend religious services without leaving the street.
 The interior is developed from a courtyard that connects the lobby and garage through large arches lights.

 The façade is completely symmetrical with wrought iron balconies 5 per plant.
 Opening the door holds the shield of Archbishop Mayoral between rocks and lions.

 The main body of the building has three floors and a tower, located right on the Latera stairwell.
 The left wing, which oblique disposition with respect to the central body is bound by the road network consists of the same number of plants.

 The right wing has four floors ue is detached, and even built on the foothills of the former Church of Santa Tecla, and especially interesting are the remains of the cornice, and drum shells, the chapel of the Virgin God of Health, which are still standing at the end of the wing attached.

 In the courtyard are two segmental arches bearing runners, certainly after the rest of the factory, organized movement in plants, clarifying the main body and the bottom of this task.

 In a room of the museum you can see the ceiling paneling and a skirt with almizate restaurant, from the Pino Hermoso's Palace.

 Painting

-Pop Art
+Pop art

-The Pop-Art is a style typical of the sixties and seventies of the twentieth century.
-He was born and dessarrollar United States and soon went on to Western Europe.
+Pop art is a style typical of the 1960 and 1970s.
+It developed in the United States and soon went on to Western Europe.
 The House of Education, currently the Museum of Fine Arts, has a room with paintings typical of this style.
 Highlights a picture of the School of Paris with the characteristic Picasso and Van Gogh.